Pyeongchang Olympics: Closing Ceremony Ends Biggest Winter Games Ever

 The oldest athlete at these Olympics: Canadian curler Cheryl Bernard, 51.
 The youngest: Chinese halfpipe skier Wu Meng, 15.

-When we reach 36 minutes into the program, we embark on "A Journey to Remember."

-This portion of the event continues a tradition that started at the Rio 2016 Games, of providing a moment for everyone present to remember those who cannot join us.
+At 36 minutes in, the ceremony continues a tradition that started at the Rio 2016 Games, of providing a moment for everyone present to remember those who cannot join us.

-In the Korean version, there are three sections:
+In the Korean version, called "A Journey to Remember," there are three sections:

 "Turtle and Kkoktu: Along with kkoktu puppets, the Turtle embarks on a journey across life and death.
 With the Turtle in the middle of the procession, the kkoktu puppets holding dandelions enter first, and they are followed by the dancing kkoktu puppets.